A simple, flexible method for timing cross-calibration of space missions

 \subsection{Typical pulsar timing workflow}

 The pulsar signals are periodic in nature, repeating at the pulsar's spin period, which is typically in the range of milliseconds to seconds (with a few cases of pulsars with spin periods up to hours, see the reviews \citealt{lorimerBinaryMillisecondPulsars2008,reaMagnetars2025}).
-It is common to express the signal at a time $t$ in terms of the pulsar's spin phase $\phi(t)$, defined through the pulsar's spin frequency $\nu$ and its time derivative $\dot{\nu}$, $\ddot{\nu}$ with the following Taylor expansion:
+It is common to express the signal at a time $t$ in terms of the pulsar's spin phase\footnote{We express the phase from 0 to 1.
+Other works might use 0-$2\pi$.} $\phi(t)$, defined through the pulsar's spin frequency $\nu$ and its time derivative $\dot{\nu}$, $\ddot{\nu}$ with the following Taylor expansion:

 where $t_0$ is a reference TOA.